pablo360able/The-Augment/README.md

 * Magic Attacks do not correctly show damage unless targeting an enemy
 * Adventitious keyword does not work
-* Illuminate's description is formatted wrong
-* Illuminate crashes the game
 * Blood fails to trigger if the enemy dies